Parent Pay Parent Pay Search this website Open Mobile menu

 • To perform on a tuned percussion instrument with correct technique

-• To perform accurately during a group performance, especially during polyrhythms
+• To perform with a steady pulse, even during polyrhythms

 • To include changes in dynamics